Whenever I hear Americans and/or Canadians say they want to visit England, 95% of them are referring to London and that’s usually where they go.

 If you are an architectural geek then Oxford should be on your to do list.
 Home to the oldest university in the English-speaking world (it’s pretty much the Harvard of the UK, both in terms of prestigiousness and expense).

 It showcases every single architectural style in England from the late Saxon period, and it’s beauty is truly a sight to behold (If you can get past all the upper-class super rich students).

 As a metalhead, Whitby is one of my favourite cities in England.
-A small seaside situated in North Yorkshire, It’s home to some excellent Gothic architecture, a haunting, scarily domineering Abby on the other side of the cliff top resembling that of a suspense horror film, and a fish and chip shop that is to die for.
+A small seaside situated in North Yorkshire, It’s home to some excellent Gothic architecture, a haunting, scarily domineering Abbey on the other side of the cliff top resembling that of a suspense horror film and a fish and chip shop that is to die for.

 Legend has it that fish and chips was born in Lancashire county nearest Salford (Yorkshire’s traditional rival county).
 However, if Yorkshire county has taken fish and chips and made it God-tier.
 And the Magpies Café is evidence of that

 Lastly, check out the whale bones and take a picture.
 The views are insane!